 Quiz Group – Come and connect and socialise with other quizzers in this light-hearted online General Knowledge Quiz Group – whether it’s showing off your knowledge or learning about new things, it’s a great way to come and make friends and have a laugh whilst doing it!
 Weekly on Mondays, 1pm-1.45pm.

 Book Club – Do you enjoy reading?
 Then why not attend our new weekly Book Club!
 A selection of short stories will be nominated and selected each week and discussed at our weekly meetings.
 We’re running two weekly sessions – you have to pick one of them.
-On Wednesdays, 4pm – 4.45pm from 5 August and on Tuesdays, 12.30pm-1.pm15 from 11 August.
+On Wednesdays, 4pm – 4.45pm and on Tuesdays, 12.30pm-1.15pm.

 Singing in Mind (Choir) – This is a time when we particularly need to look after our wellbeing and it is proven that singing makes you feel great!
 We are bringing the Choir experience to anyone who wants to sing, laugh and meet new people.
 The choir session lasts 45 minutes and requires no experience.
 Don’t worry, your voice won’t be heard on its own!
 But you will be able to hear your Choir Leader.
-This is an 8-week course starting on Wednesday 14 October, 2pm-2.45pm (There will be no session on Wed 28 October).
+It runs on Wednesdays, 2pm-2.45pm.

 Afternoon Tea with MFT – join us for light-hearted chat on Tuesday afternoons to share tips about gardening, home, cleaning hacks and swap recipes.
-Every Tuesday, 2pm-3pm from 3 November until 15 December.
+Every Tuesday, 2pm-3pm.

 Mary Frances Trust’s main office: 01372 375400.
 Please note that it will go straight to answerphone and we’ll get back to you as soon as we can but this might be a bit delayed.